If you can open Excel but freeze when someone asks for a SUM, this is the day that fixes it.

 Format, duration, and pricing

-Most teams take 101 as a single full-day class — six hours, virtual or onsite.
-Pricing is by format and travel zone, not by group size, and is uniform across all five Excel levels.
+Most teams take 101 as a single full-day class: six hours, virtual or onsite.
+Pricing is by format and travel zone, not by group size, and is the same across the 101 through 302 levels.
+(401 is a separately scoped track and priced on its own page.)

 Where this fits in the Microsoft Excel ladder